SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/QAP/GenericGraph/README.md

   end
 ````

-The distance of the edges in the Assignation part of the graph represents the heuristic distance, which indicates the
-attractiveness for the ant when choosing that edge.
-In contrast, in the Order part of the graph, the distance is set
-to 1.
-This is because the order in which the ants assign the facilities to locations is not of concern.
-It's important
-to note that the nodes in both the Assignation and Order parts share the same names because they correspond to the
-same nodes in the graph.
-This representation is divided into two parts to enhance understanding.
+The distance of the edges in the Assignment part of the graph represents the heuristic distance, which indicates the attractiveness for the ant when choosing that edge.
+In contrast, in the Order part of the graph, the distance is set to 1, as the order in which the ants assign the facilities to locations is not a concern.
+It is important to note that the nodes in both the Assignment and Order parts share the same names because they correspond to the same nodes in the graph.
+This dual representation is designed to enhance understanding.

 #### qapNode:
-Auxiliary class used to store the Graphical information of the nodes.
-We store the ID:
+An auxiliary class used to store graphical information about the nodes.
+We store the following ID:
-- ID (Integer): Contains node number.
+- ID (Integer): Contains the node number.

-For this particular case, this class is not necessary at all, but we preferred to keep it because it may be useful for
-the developer to store additional node information.
+In this particular case, this class is not strictly necessary; however, we chose to keep it because it may be useful for developers to store additional node information.

 ## Result example:
 <table>